 Here is a brief list of what to include as a liquid asset:

 - Physical assets you can sell and receive a payment within a few days

 Calculating the value of physical assets can be difficult.
 The Kelley Blue Book value for cars can frequently change, for example.
-You may have to update the value monthly using an app like Personal Capital.
+You may have to update the value monthly using an app like Empower.

-Even if you can sell something quickly doesn’t mean it’s a liquid asset.
-One example is your primary home, unless you sell it and rent or live with family instead.
-Another example is your primary car, unless you can take public transit for work and errands.
+Even if you can sell something quickly, it doesn’t mean it’s a liquid asset.
+One example is your primary home unless you sell it and rent or live with family instead.
+Another example is your primary car unless you can take public transit for work and errands.